 In Fine Tuning, the goal is to stop or slow the spinner as much as possible, and/or get the needle and the number in the hub as close to zero as possible.
 When using overpull, the slash marks the initial measurement of the pitch, and the triangular marker on the ring is the target with which to align the needle.
 If there are pronounced variations in the pitch, from attack through decay, tune the string so the spinner blades are slowest, or the zero target is closest, just following the attack.

 Spinner Preferences can be edited.
-See Chapter 7, page 47, for details.
+See Chapter 7, page Error!
+Reference source not found.
+Error!
+Bookmark not defined., for details.

 The Coarse Tuning Screen

 The Fine Tuning Screen

 Pitch Correction and Overpull